scarrera11/sofiacarrera-site/content/authors/admin/_index.md

 # - Visitors
 ---

-I am fascinated by individual variations in behavior, health, and fitness, and my research aims to uncover the drivers of these variations.
-Currently, I focus on how the early-life environment shapes offspring development and health in a wild population of monkeys (geladas) with the Simien Mountains Gelada Research Project (<a href="https://geladaresearch.org/" target="_blank">SMGRP</a>).
-Through behavioral observations and non-invasive sample collection I examine how offspring adjust their developmental trajectory when faced with early-life adversity.
-I believe such research in non-human primates is critical for understanding and improving health disparities in human populations.
+I study the physiological and behavioral mechanisms through which the early-life environment influences health and fitness later in life.
+As a postdoctoral fellow, I am working with data from the Cebu Longitudinal Health and Nutrition Survey (<a href="https://cebu.cpc.unc.edu/" target="_blank">CLHNS</a>) to investigate the long-term effects of early-life adversity on biological aging.

+My dissertation research focused on maternal stress and infant development in wild geladas -- monkeys living in the highlands of Ethiopia.
+Conducting field work with the Simien Mountains Gelada Research Project (<a href="https://geladaresearch.org/" target="_blank">SMGRP</a>), I identified the primary socio-ecological challenges to adult female reproduction.
+During pregnancy, first-time mothers and mothers of low social rank had higher levels of glucocorticoids, metabolic hormones that help individuals overcome energetic challenges and have potential effects on fetal development.
+The infants of these females breastfed for longer, which may indicate slower development.
+I also found that mothers of low social rank and mothers with male infants had longer interbirth intervals which over time would reduce their lifetime reproductive success.

 I conduct all of my research analyses using the <a href="https://www.r-project.org/about.html" target="_blank">R programming language</a>.
 I believe that open source software is a major step in making science and research more inclusive and accessible.
-I make sure that my mentoring of undergraduate students includes teaching them the basics of R to jumpstart their development as independent researchers.
+I make sure to teach mentees the basics of R to jumpstart their development as independent researchers.

-In addition to being a science nerd, I enjoy spending my time outdoors, whether that be by taking a daily walk or by rock climbing.
-Also, until I have my own dog I will ask to pet yours when I see it out and about.
+In addition to talking about science, I enjoy rock climbing, hiking, and playing with my dog.